Dear Washington State Board of Education Members,

 mathematics researchers; one for the business community that

-includes representatives from mathematics-intensive fields
+includes representatives from mathematics-intensive fields; one

 for teachers; one for parents; and one for students — should